 I don’t blame them; FSU is a great university right down to the beautiful brick buildings, deep-seated traditions and is filled with opportunity.
-The question is, how does your son or daughter get in?
+The question is, how does your son or daughter become a Seminole and get in?

 Show some rigor in their class schedule.
 While A’s are really nice; it can be better to get a lower grade in a class that shows they are challenging you, (and by lower grade, we mean B’s and C’s).
 So don’t rule out AP Physics or AP Spanish.